 If you liked this Kale Quinoa Salad recipe, you’ll enjoy these tasty ideas, too!

-- Easy Kale Salad with Creamy Lemon-Garlic Dressing
+- Kale Pasta Salad with Creamy Lemon Basil Dressing

 - Tex Mex Roasted Sweet Potato Salad